 $$$$.
 Unlimited dim sum brunch with free flow Veuve Cliquot (with the option to upgrade to Ruinart) and brunch cocktails like espresso martinis and Aperol spritz.
 Unlike brunch buffets, all of the dishes are made to order and served to your table.
 They also have an adorable garden-inspired rooftop (though not all of the tables are in the shade, so be wary if it’s a sunny or rainy day).

-Eat this: spicy wontons, Peking duck, crab and fish maw soup, pork and shrimp fried wontons, bean curd wrap, honey mustard duck breast, braised e-fu noodles.
+EAT THIS: spicy wontons, Peking duck, crab and fish maw soup, pork and shrimp fried wontons, bean curd wrap, honey mustard duck breast, braised e-fu noodles.
 Skip the fried rice and hot and sour soup so you have more space for the excellent dim sum

 Harbourside